oel-mediateam/sbplus-DEPRECATED/README.md

 For questions, please also post them under the "**[Issues](https://github.com/oel-mediateam/sbplus/issues)**" page on GitHub.

+---

 ####Version Log
 **Version 2.5.2**
-VideoJS uses Flash playback for users who view SB+ on Windows version of Google Chrome.
-Google Chrome on Windows has an issue with [aliasing](https://code.google.com/p/chromium/issues/detail?id=351458) on HTML5 video play back.
-This is an temporary fix, and will revert back to HTML5 once Google resolved this issue.
+VideoJS uses Flash technoloy for users who view SB+ on Windows version of Google Chrome.
+Google Chrome on Windows has an [issue with aliasing](https://code.google.com/p/chromium/issues/detail?id=351458) on HTML5 video.
+This is a temporary fix and will revert back to HTML5 once Google resolved this issue.

 **Version 2.5.1**
-Resolved a duplicate function name that cause an error for the downloadable file function.
+* Resolved a duplicate function name that cause an error for the downloadable file function.
+* Improved how the audio player should fade in and out.
+Also, display the player after playback ended.

+**Version 2.5.0**
+Replaced the three dots with the program logo in notes area for SB+ lesson that contains quiz but no notes.
+Program logo to display is based on where the SB+ lesson is stored in the directroy.
+Defaults to UW-EX CEOEL logo if not in any program.

+**Version 2.4.0**
+* Kaltura videos are no longer embeded via iFrame.
+VideoJS will now play video sources from Kaltura with the use of kWidget javascript.
+* Added feature to switch resolutions for video from Kaltura on VideoJS Player.
+* Restyled VideoJS Control bar for more intuitive user experiences.

+**Version 2.3.0**
+* Removed notes font size adjustment controls.
+* Removed magnifying button on slide images.
+* Added the new expand/contract button to the control bar.
+* Improved the profile panel.
+* Removed fancybox scripts

+**Version 2.2.0**
+* Improve the quiz engine to handle multiple answer choices, images, and over all look and feel.

+**Version 2.1.0**
+Don't remember...

+**Version 2.0.0**
+Releasing SB+ version 2 to the world!